loginvijayan/trading-indicators/README.md

 # trading-indicators

 This folder contains TradingView Pine v5 indicators used to inspect NIFTY option market direction.
-The primary script is `market-direction.pine` which shows ATM and ITM option candles and computes a basic market-direction status using yesterday+today value sums.
+The primary script is `market-direction.pine` which shows ATM and ITM option candles and computes per-instrument and global market-direction statuses using yesterday's levels and today's open.

 Files
 - `market-direction.pine` — Pine v5 indicator.
 Plots ATM/ITM option candles (when provided), computes per-instrument status and a global status, and shows a small table with key fields.
+The script now:
+	- Uses yesterday's high/low and today's open (daily open) for comparisons.
+	- Uses last candle close (LTP) from the requested option symbol as the current price for the checks.
+	- Computes call-based and put-based statuses per instrument and prefers call-derived status for the row when present.

 Quick usage
 1. Copy the contents of `market-direction.pine` into TradingView Pine Editor and click Add to Chart.